frankyloret/assignment1/README.md

 #### Translation and rotation of vectors

-Consider the point P with position vector given by:
+Consider the point P with position vector in 3D given by:

 ![Position vector](./assets/position.png)